jedevc/fyp-report/report.md

 entirely predictive.
 Unfortunately, because of the complexity of the language, some of the structures in the language cannot be parsed predictively and so some backtracking is required.
-For example, when parsing a statement, there are two possible non-terminals -- an lvalue (on the left of an assignment), or an expression (part of an expression statement).
+For example, when parsing a statement, there are two possible non-terminals: an lvalue (on the left of an assignment), or an expression (part of an expression statement).
 There's no way with $k$ items of look-ahead to work out which one is which, so we can try one, then the other, using backtracking.